 Banff Ave.
 Brewing Co. is Banff’s first and only brewpub, crafting their own beers from pure rocky mountain water.
 Check out the best seasonal brews or sample the weekly guest cask.

 Also located in downtown Banff, Park Distillery is a distillery, restaurant, and bar serving 100% locally made spirits and campfire cuisine.
 The best way to explore their ‘glacier to glass’ concept is on one of the free distillery tours which run daily at 3.30 p.m.

 If you’re looking for the best craft beer selection in town, High Rollers is the place to be.
 The beer hall offers a huge selection of the best Canadian craft beer with 48 different taps pouring the best local brews.

 The Banff Craft Beer Festival is more than just a celebration of great beer, great spirits, and great food – it’s the chance to explore one of Canada’s most significant landmarks.
 The event once again takes place at the Cave and Basin National Historic Site , the birthplace of Canada’s National Park system.
 This unique setting provides an escape from the ordinary to a historic venue set among the most breathtaking and inspiring scenery.
 No wonder the event is dubbed ‘the most beautiful beer festival in the world’.

 5. Experience Banff National Park

 November is the perfect time to celebrate the start of winter.
 With so many events and festivities happening, why not make a weekend of it?
-Head to the slopes for some early season turns and cheer on the world’s fastest skiers at the Lake Louise World Cup on November 24-25, 2018.
-Or soak up the festive atmosphere and ignite your Christmas spirit at the Banff Christmas Market which runs November 22-25, 2018.
+Head to the slopes for some early season turns and cheer on the world’s fastest skiers at the Lake Louise World Cup.
+Or soak up the festive atmosphere and ignite your Christmas spirit at the Banff Christmas Market.